– this page as pdf –

 ...

-Since Mondrian detects the format of a column automatically (continuous or categorical) the detection can be overridden by putting a '/C' for continuous and a '/D' for discrete as a prefix in front of the variable name.
+Since Mondrian determines the format of a column automatically (continuous or categorical), the specification can be overridden by putting a '/C' for continuous and a '/D' for discrete as a prefix in front of the variable name.

-The mode of non-numerical variables can be set interactively:
+The mode of numerical variables can be set interactively:

 mode